jacksund/simmate/docs/full_guides/database/workflow_data.md

 ## Location of Each Table's Source-code

-The code that defines these tables are located in the corresponding `simmate.calculators` module.
+The code that defines these tables are located in the corresponding `simmate.apps` module.
 We make tables accessible here because users often want to search for results by application -- not by their calculator name.
 For example, the results from all static energy calculations that use VASP under MIT project settings can be imported with...

 ``` python
 from simmate.database.workflow_results import MITStaticEnergy